-Bird damage often consists of holes and/or surface blemishes inflicted from birds pecking at fruits, bulbs, or stems or the total consumption of the commodity being produced.
+Bird damage often takes the form of the total consumption of grains and/or small fruits or the creation of holes or other surface blemishes inflicted from the birds' pecking at ripening fruits and vegetables or on woody stems.
 Proper identification of the offending bird species is necessary before implementing any management strategy because many species are protected under federal statutes (e.g., the Migratory Bird Treaty Act).
 That said, growers who face serious damage events may be allowed certain latitude under special nationwide permits to use certain techniques that might otherwise be prohibited.
 For example, managing damage inflicted by flocking blackbirds often falls within the provisions of a Nationwide Permit.
 "Blackbirds" generically refers to a group of about 10 species, often including Common Grackles (Quiscalus quiscula), Brown-headed Cowbirds (Molothrus ater), and European Starlings (Sturnus vulgaris).
 However, growers need to apply for and receive authorization from the U.S. Fish and Wildlife Service before any lethal action is taken.
-House sparrows (Passer domesticus) and common pigeons (Columba livia) also are common to farms, where they inhabit the rafters of barns, warehouses, and other structures.
+Starlings, House Sparrows (Passer domesticus), and Common Pigeons (Columba livia) also are common to farms, where they inhabit the rafters of barns, warehouses, and other structures; these species are considered exotic or introduced species and typically do not have legal protection under these statutes.
 Birds inside packinghouses represent a serious source of fecal contamination, which may violate USDA food standard guidelines.
 Fecal contamination of fruits and vegetables in the field can occur if fields are located near a bird roost where large numbers of birds congregate.
 It is imperative to check with the state Fish and Wildlife authority before implementing any management to ensure compliance with state and federal wildlife laws.

 Cultural practices and habitat modification may provide some reduction of crop damage.
-Because the most severe instances of blackbird damage commonly occur within 5 miles of roosts, planting highly attractive crops outside of this radius is recommended.
+Because the most severe instances of blackbird damage commonly occur within 5 miles of a roost, planting highly attractive crops outside this radius is recommended wherever established roosts are known to exist.
 Blackbirds generally do not prefer soybeans, hay, wheat, or potatoes.
-By planting crops that are more attractive to blackbirds farther from known roost sites, damage from birds to these higher value crops may be reduced.
-Planting multiple crops at the same time in other nearby fields may reduce damage overall as the abundance of resources simply overwhelms the birds' needs.
-Modifying or relocating roost areas may reduce the number of birds in the area.
-For example, eliminating stands of bamboo or thinning dense conifer stands have been shown to reduce crop damage by dispersing blackbirds away from crop fields.
+Planting multiple smaller crops at the same time in nearby fields, as opposed to large fields of a single crop, may reduce damage overall.
+Modifying the physical structure of roosts or encouraging birds to abandon existing roosts may reduce the number of birds in the area.
+For example, eliminating stands of introduced bamboo or thinning dense stands of conifer trees have been shown to reduce crop damage by removing favored roosting spots.
 Removal of about 1/3 of a tree's crown or 1/3 of a stand of trees has been successful in reducing or dispersing birds from a roost.
 Keep in mind, though, that you also will modify habitat used by other non-destructive and potentially desirable bird species.
-Providing hunting perches for raptors may reduce blackbird numbers as a result of the threat of predation.
+Providing hunting perches for raptors that feed on other birds may reduce blackbird numbers as a result of the threat of predation.